-Though not something believable, the legend or myth is quite fascinating and so are the rest of them.
-The limitless bulwarks and the chambers snaking uphill to reach the castle ruins.
+Though not something believable, the legend or myth is quite fascinating, and so are the rest of them: the limitless bulwarks and the chambers snaking uphill to reach the castle ruins.

-Those who make it to the top get a bewitching view of a significant part of the island that at a distance, fade into the blue elixir of the enchanting Mediterranean.
+Those who make it to the top get a bewitching view of a significant part of the island that, at a distance, fade into the blue elixir of the enchanting Mediterranean.
 The Mediterranean, in turn, amalgamates into the embowed horizon – creating a sense of a massive entity – the inseparable ether, aqua, and terra firma.

 Another historical site that the country has to offer as one of the top places to visit in Cyprus is the Ancient Salamis.
 Holding as much historical importance as the Ancient Kourion, the Ancient Salamis is a place where one gets to wander among marble ruins.

-The place has a genuinely layered history where one gets to see the grand and classical Hellenistic statuary albeit with heads missing because somewhere down the line, the openly ambitious and over-jealous Christians just managed to hack the heads of those monumental statues.
+The place has a genuinely layered history where one gets to see the grand and classical Hellenistic statuary, albeit with heads missing because somewhere down the line, the openly ambitious and over-jealous Christians just managed to hack the heads of those monumental statues.

 Sitting right between the Gymnasium ruins, these statues tell the saga of religious conflicts.
 For those interested in Byzantine era can find substantial ruins of a couple of churches.
-Even the engineering skills of the ancients can be witnessed through the ruins of a humongous reservoir which scream the greatness of a city that once dotted the old timeline.
+Even the engineering skills of the ancients can be witnessed through the ruins of a humongous reservoir that scream the greatness of a city that once dotted the old timeline.